-Last season marked Ms. Crocetto’s debut performances as the title role in Aida with the San Francisco Opera.
-She also made her role debut as Eleonora in the first US performances of Donizetti’s L’assedio di Calais with the Glimmerglass Festival.
+Last season, Ms. Crocetto performed the title role in Aïda first with Washington National Opera, and subsequently with Seattle Opera.
+She sang Leonora in Il trovatore with Oper Frankfurt, returned to San Francisco Opera as Liù in Turandot and performed the title role of Tosca with Pittsburgh Opera.
+In concert, she sang Verdi’s Requiem with the National Symphony and the NTR Symphony, and performed a solo recital in Ann Arbor, MI.
+She sang her debut performances as the title role in Aïda with the San Francisco Opera in the 2016-2017 season.
+Also in that season, she made her role debut as Eleonora in the first US performances of Donizetti’s L’assedio di Calais with the Glimmerglass Festival.
 On the concert stage, she performed Bachianas Brasileiras No. 5 with the Chamber Music Society of Lincoln Center at Alice Tully Hall and sang a solo recital in her hometown of Adrian, Michigan.

 Ms. Crocetto made her Metropolitan Opera debut in the 2015-2016 season as Liù in Turandot.
 She also made her role debut as the title character in Rossini’s seldom performed Semiramide with Opéra National de Bordeaux.
 Additional highlights of the season included Anna in Maometto II with the Canadian Opera Company, Luisa Miller in San Francisco, and Donna Anna in Don Giovanni with Santa Fe Opera.
 She made her New York City recital debut at Pace University with pianist Martin Katz, and performed a solo recital under the auspices of Washington National Opera with pianist Mark Markham at the John F. Kennedy Center.